Research @ UVA Engineering

 George F. Glass, III

-Assistant Professor of Emergency Medicine -
+Assistant Professor of Emergency Medicine Assistant Professor, Mechanical and Aerospace Engineering (Courtesy) -

 Brent A. French combines advanced methods of targeted drug and gene delivery with biomedical imaging in vivo to explore novel targets and treatment strategies in cardiovascular disease.
 Research interests of the Molecular Bioengineering Lab focus on developing new, more effective strategies for treating and preventing human disease.